abetusk/dev/projects/laser-spike/laser-spike.md

   staple these to the jacket to make sure they're more secure and won't interfere with hands or arms.
 * The screws that poke through the jacket aren't comfortable and take up unnecessary space.
-Either choosing an appropriate length for the screw or cutting them to size as well as providing a blunt end to make sure they aren't poking into the wearer might be worthwile.
+Either choosing an appropriate length for the screw or cutting them to size as well as providing a blunt end to make sure they aren't poking into the wearer might be worthwhile.

 Troubleshooting and Common Errors